 Lady Eleanor hardly noticed Pipa’s chatter, and cut in with her own train of thought.
 ‘The Earl also seemed pleased.
 John is certainly not just another indolent courtier, he was unassuming, workmanlike in the way he approached the contest.
 Even I could not help admiring him!’

-By late evening the following day, Lady Eleanor was luxuriating in a warm bath on the terrace of her elaborate mansion at Auch, the capital of Armagnac.
+By late evening the following day, Lady Eleanor was luxuriating in a warm bath on the terrace of her elaborate mansion at Auch, the ancient capital of Gascony.

 She had bought it as a staging post between Foix and Guillam’s Home at Clermont.
 The house sat almost at the head of the two hundred or more steps which led from the quay on the Gers canal to the main square.

 The house had originally been built by the Moors and, though it had been renovated many times, still kept its Moorish overtones.
 Rooms were subdivided with graceful arches, pillars and elaborate screens, and virtually every wall was lined with plush couches.
-The room in which Eleanor now relaxed led onto a terrace overlooking the Gers and had as its centrepiece the large tiled bath.
 Musicians hid behind a screen at the side of the room and the sound of harp, flute, bagpipes and drums flowed through the room.

 Occasionally the voice of a male singer broke in with renditions of the traditional ballads of the troubadours.
 Musky perfume from incense burners filled the room.
 Beyond the balustrade of the balcony, the sun slowly set in a sky streaked with pink and turquoise.